patters-match/SC2KmacOS/README.md

 I moved onto another method described in [Corbin Davenport's guide](https://www.spacebar.news/how-to-play-simcity-2000-mac/) which is [Porting Kit](https://www.portingkit.com/).
 It's a free project functionally similar to CrossOver which in fact also uses the CrossOver forks of Wine, but uses [WineSkin](https://github.com/The-Wineskin-Project/wineskin-source) to manage separate configurations rather than the proprietary 'bottles'.
 Corbin's guide leaves out the very key detail that we must pick a 64bit Wine engine during setup (not the default).
 The recent engines exhibit the same smackw32.dll failure as above, but engine `WS11WineCX64Bit21.1.0` pre-dates this Wine issue, and so it does work with SimCity 2000 - and other affected Maxis games.

 ## Installation Steps
-- Obtain SimCity 2000 Special Edition for Windows 95
+- Obtain SimCity 2000 Special Edition for PC, readily available for a few pounds [on eBay for example](https://www.ebay.co.uk/sch/i.html?_nkw=SimCity+2000+Special+Edition+PC).
 - Extract the WIN95 folder
 - Download the [generic 32bit InstallShield 3 EXE](https://community.pcgamingwiki.com/files/file/111-installshield-3-32-bit-generic-installer/) and place it in the WIN95 folder
 - Download [Porting Kit](https://www.portingkit.com/)